 In truth the answer to that question can be very short or very long depending on the exact circumstances, but when it comes to many of our education customers the answer almost always includes three steps.
 In this article we will outline those three steps, and in doing that hopefully give you a head start in preparing for iPhone, iPad or Mac on your network.

-Whichever deployment model you choose Apple School Manager (ASM) will be required for automatic enrolment in to your Mobile Device Management solution (MDM) when devices are activated, and for managed distribution of apps from the iOS or Mac App Store.
+Whichever deployment model you choose Apple School / Business Manager will be required for automatic enrolment in to your Mobile Device Management solution (MDM) when devices are activated, and for managed distribution of apps from the iOS or Mac App Store.

 Automated enrolment in to your MDM leverages Apple’s Device Enrolment Program, also known as DEP, and deployment of apps uses the Apps & Books store in Apple School Manager, also known as VPP.

 To ensure that Macs and iPads can activate properly and communicate with your chosen MDM you may need to prepare your network.
 In our example here we're using the Jamf Pro MDM which underpins our FirstClass Managed Service for schools.